 Betty was born in the middle of the jungle in a very small town in the Tolima state in Colombia.
 When she was 9 years old, her mom booted her out of the house because she could not support her financially since she had another 9 children to support.

 Betty’s daughter started teaching Betty the art of jewelry making and that is how Betty started her business.
 The purpose was for Betty to stop working selling pineapples and becoming more stable.
-Now a days it is still hard, specially because Betty is almost illiterate, but at least she has her hands and her daughter to work on her own business.
+Nowadays it is still hard, especially because Betty is almost illiterate, but at least she has her hands and her daughter to work on her own business.

 I am Gina Paola Rodríguez Vanegas born June 23, 1986 in the city of Bogota growing up next to my parents and sister in a happy family.
 I completed my elementary school studies in the Castilla de Oro School from first to fifth grades then I moved to Sileria Espinosa de Rendon School where I graduated from high school.